EduardoNGomes/labda_go_test/README.md

 # trigger-notifications

 This project contains a Go application designed to be deployed as an AWS Lambda function.
-The function exposes an HTTP endpoint that can be used to trigger an update to an ECS service.
+The function exposes an HTTP endpoint.

 ## Getting Started